dvarilek/laravel-snap/README.md

 ```

 \
-Prevent specified attributes from being included in the snapshot:
+Prevent specified attributes from being included in the Snapshot:
 ```php
 SnapshotDefinition::make()
     ->captureAll()